electricbookworks/electric-book-deploy-workflow/README.md

 In `deploy.config.json` configure the following:

 1. The book server repo.
 This is an [Electric Book Server](https://github.com/electricbookworks/electric-book-server-template) instance (e.g. `core-book-server`) that serves projects from its `public` folder and is configured for its own continuous deployment.
-2. The branches that will trigger deployments on new commits.
-The workflow will push to the same branch on the deployment repo, matching `main` to `master` and vica versa.
+2. The S3 bucket to sync the built files to.
 3. Deployment configs to be used on all builds.
 4. The separate builds that need to be deployed.
 Each build has a deployment directory that will be pushed to the deployment repo's `public` directory.
 If the directory already exists, it will be replaced entirely by the new deployment.
 You can also configure build-specific configs for each.
 5. Media sync commands with S3.
+6. The Vercel deploy triggers.
+These are specific to the project and branch of the book server your project deploys to.